Apunwani99/ai-case-study/README.md

 ## Results

 * What has been the business impact of this company so far?
+The business impact of this company has so far led them from a non&ndash;profit to a *"capped"* for&ndash;profit due to wanting to expand to allow OpenAI to partner with Microsoft.
+It has also helped cause the incredible speed at which AI has become an everyday tool for companies to use.

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?